 - Policies & procedures as guidance by which ISAGO can audit

-- Chapter 2 Baggage Handling - new process structure for baggage handling section, focus on baggage handling teams
+- Chapter 2 Baggage Handling - minor revisions of the chapter with focus on the special baggage

 - Chapter 4 Aircraft Turnaround - correction of table under Identification/Labelling of ULD

 Ground Operations Governance

 To support mutual cooperation between all stakeholders, IATA works with all airline and their partners, including ground handlers, airports, aircraft manufacturers, as well as standardization bodies and regulators on the ground operations standards development.